LEARN, CREATE, SHARE

-ANCOVA EMPOWERMENT PROJECT is an organization designed to help young people who have faced behavioral, economic, or legal challenges to have positive and constructive experiences while gaining life skills and learning how to overcome obstacles to their success.
-By working with accomplished professional artists on high-level projects such as films, musical recordings, and live performances, AEP students gain interpersonal and technical skills that boost their self-esteem and empower them to succeed.
+ANCOVA EMPOWERMENT PROJECT is an organization designed to empower young people who have faced behavioral, social, economic, or legal challenges.
+The students in our program have positive and constructive experiences while gaining life skills and learning how to overcome obstacles to their success.
+By working with accomplished professional artist/teachers on high-level projects such as films, musical recordings, and live performances, AEP students gain interpersonal and technical skills that boost their self-esteem and give them the tools they need to succeed.

 Ancova Empowerment Project (hereinafter “AEP” which includes its faculty, officers, employees, contractors, board members, agents and assigns) is an organization designed to help young people who have faced behavioral, economic, or legal challenges to have positive and constructive experiences while gaining life skills and learning how to overcome obstacles to their success.